NETWORKDAYS.Intl Function in Excel – using this function in your spreadsheets. Have you used it before? Watch the video below to learn more

 Example of NETWORDAYS.Intl

 We are now going to go through an example of the NETWORKDAYS.Intl function in a spreadsheet.

 In the example on our video and below you can see the breakdown of the function:

-We hope you find this useful at some time.
+We hope that you can find this more flexible version of the NETWORKDAYS function useful at some time.

 The video below shows you how to actually use this function in a spreadsheet.
 We hope that you find the video useful and enjoy learning about it!

 Take a look below at the video to find out more and then try it out on your own computer!